colatkinson/colatkinson.github.io/_drafts/osxfuse.md

 source code distribution.

-Now I'm not a lawyer (yada yada this shouldn't be considered legal advice), but it seems like all of this is perfectly legal.
+Now I'm not a lawyer (yada yada this shouldn't be considered legal advice), but it seems like all of this is perfectly above board.

 # Isn't there a better way?